(Disclosure: Some of the links below may be affiliate links)

 What I liked

 One Hour Investor did a good job covering the basics of stocks, bonds, and mutual funds.
-It gets into details but not so much that it becomes long and complicated.
-I think the author did a really good job of keeping it in focus.
+It gets into details, but not so much that it becomes long and complicated.
+I think the author did an excellent job of keeping it in focus.

-It is really good that the author explained many terms about stocks.
+It is good that the author explained many terms about stocks.
 For instance, not many books cover the Beta of a stock.
-This is something you see in many places.
+It is something you see in many places.
 But it is very rarely explained.

 What I did not like

-Although One Hour Investor is a good book, there are still a few big things I really did not like about it.
+Although One Hour Investor is a good book, there are a few big things I did not like about it.

 The first big thing I did not like is that it completely ignores inflation.
 It only shows the power of compounding interest in investing but does not take into account inflation.
 Inflation also compounds.
-This is why we need more than a few percents returns year after year to beat inflation.
+Inflation is why we need more than a few percent returns year after year to beat inflation.
 And this is often the main reason we should invest.

-The lack of inflation means also that the author recommends savings accounts as a good way to invest.
+The lack of inflation also means that the author recommends savings accounts as a good way to invest.
+They are definitely not!

-Then, I also did not really like the chapter on ETF.
-It does not go into enough details.
-And I do not agree with its conclusion that ETFs are for short-term.
+Then, I also did not like the chapter on ETF.
+It does not go into enough detail.
+And I do not agree with its conclusion that ETFs are for the short-term.
 I would also not have mentioned 0.5% fees for passive investing.
-This is already too much and will make people think 0.5% is okay while it is not!
+A 0.5% fee is already too much and will make people think 0.5% is okay while it is not!

 The book starts with a few formulas on how to compute some basics interest.
 But then, it completely goes away and only depends on calculators.
 It would not have taken a lot to provide the formulas into the book.